Rationality cover art

 Can reading a book make you more rational?
 Can it help you understand why there is so much irrationality in the world?
 These are the goals of Rationality, Steven Pinker's follow-up to Enlightenment Now.

-In the 21st century, humanity is reaching new heights of scientific understanding - and, at the same time, appears to be losing its mind.
-How can a species that developed vaccines for COVID-19 in less than a year produce so much fake news, quack cures and conspiracy theorising?
+In the twenty-first century, humanity is reaching new heights of scientific understanding - and at the same time appears to be losing its mind.
+How can a species that developed vaccines for Covid-19 in less than a year produce so much fake news, quack cures and conspiracy theorizing?

 Rationality also explores its opposite: how the rational pursuit of self-interest, sectarian solidarity and uplifting mythology by individuals can add up to crippling irrationality in a society.
 Collective rationality depends on norms that are explicitly designed to promote objectivity and truth.